cerse/cerse.github.io/CerseMeetingHandBook.md

 Advertise, advertise, advertise - hopefully, you can get some advice on good channels from existing member to do this.

+### On the day

+For the day have:

+* Signage if the room is difficult t find.
+* A sign up sheet (with a pen) if you set up a registration process (good to know who actually turned up on the day and also those that did not register)

 ### After the event

 Make sure that you get permission from the participants that it is ok to add their presentations on-line and add these to your event repository.

+### Timeline

+At the third CERSE meeting it was thought that having a bimonthly meeting might work best.
+This section attempts to give a suggested timeline on how to proceed.
+We are going to start from an assumption that the venue for the next CERCE meeting is decided on or soon after one of these meetings.